Comprehensive Family Dentistry in Durham, NC

 - Hold space for permanent teeth – Without baby teeth to serve as a guide, permanent teeth can erupt in all kinds of directions.
 Keeping baby teeth healthy allows them to fall out at the proper time when the permanent tooth is ready to come in.
 Crowded permanent teeth could require orthodontics in the future.

-Adolescent and Teenagers
+Dentistry for Adolescent and Teenagers

 At this age, a lot of growth is taking place.
 This is the usual time to evaluate the need for orthodontics, more commonly known as braces.
 Screening for orthodontics at this age is a simple procedure.